ArishAmin/ArishAmin/README.md

-# Heyy!
+# Heyy 👋!
 This is Arish, a BSCS student exploring and deep-diving into data technologies.

 ## 🌐 Socials: